nirmal-asanka/express-js-invoice-app/README.md

 1. linting script to fix errors
 2. unit tests
 3. git push pre-hooks
-4. functionalities -
-   1. merge invoice creation

 # What's currently working

 1. You can get a simple idea of express js usage
-2. You can add invoice lines, delete invoice lines and create an invoice finally view created invoices.
+2. View lint and individual invoices
+3. Add/ Remove invoice lines.
+4. Generate invoices from invoice lines.
+5. Merge two invoices and generate a new invoice.
-3. Loggers, Form validations, Error handlings are added
+6. Loggers, Form validations, Error handlings are added

 # Lint